Search

 3. Heart

-The heart is universally recognized as a symbol of love, compassion, and the core of human emotion.
+The heart is universally recognized as a symbol for hope, love, compassion, and the core of human emotion.
 Beyond its biological function, it represents the spiritual and emotional center of a person.

 Since ancient times, the heart has been associated with life force and emotion.
 Egyptian mythology considered the heart the seat of the soul and moral integrity, judged in the afterlife.